bjornspockeli/elektra/README.md

 Hint: Take a look at the temperature example in the SDK before you start modifying your template example.
 2. Send the temperature data to your terminal application using the UART.

-Hint: The function app_uart_put is used to place data in the UART's transmit buffer and must be called in a for-loop if more that one byte is to be sent, i.e.
+Hint 1: The function app_uart_put is used to place data in the UART's transmit buffer and must be called in a for-loop if more that one byte is to be sent, i.e.
 ```C
     for (uint32_t i = 0; i < strlen((const char *)data); i++)
     {
         while (app_uart_put(data[i]) != NRF_SUCCESS);
     }
 ```
+Hint 2: Use [sprintf](https://www.tutorialspoint.com/c_standard_library/c_function_sprintf.htm) to copy the content of a string into an array.

 ## Hands-on Tasks - DAY 2

 ##Task 5: PWM Sweep